mathieuaubry/features_analysis/README.md

 To run the part of the code using CAD models, you will need to download the rendered views of the chair CAD models.
 Depending on the experiment you want to run, you can download the [rotated CAD models](http://imagine.enpc.fr/~aubrym/projects/features_analysis/data/render_rotation.zip) or the front-facing models with varying [foreground color](http://imagine.enpc.fr/~aubrym/projects/features_analysis/data/render_fg.zip), [background color](http://imagine.enpc.fr/~aubrym/projects/features_analysis/data/render_bg.zip) or [light orientation](http://imagine.enpc.fr/~aubrym/projects/features_analysis/data/render_light.zip).

 Alternatively, you can use your own rendered 3D models.
-We plan release our own renderer.
+We plan to release our own renderer.

 ### DEPENDENCIES: